KontorProtocol/Documentation/docs/introduction.md

 - Typescript SDK for interacting with contracts clientside
 - Integration with the Kontor Indexer

+## Why Sigil?

+The primary goal of the Sigil framework is to make writing safe, secure smart contracts as easy and natural as possible.
+Unlike other smart contract frameworks, writing contracts in Sigil is designed to feel as much as possible like writing normal software, requiring developers to learn a minimum number of additional concepts and to jump through as few hoops as possible to write, deploy and run their contracts on Bitcoin with Kontor.

+Sigil notably leverages the WebAssembly Component Model to allow contracts link natively and with full type-safety.
+This provides deep integration with conventional IDEs and popular Rust tooling.
+It shifts errors to build-time, keeps determinism and gas behavior predictable, and reduces the trusted computing base.
+Sigil thus dramatically improves developer ergonomics while fully supporting an flexible and extensible ecosystem built on open standards.

 ## Core Architecture

 ### WebAssembly Runtime